Places for People Leisure Management Ltd Privacy Notice

 How to tell us of a data breach

-If you suspect your personal information or that of others may have been at risk of a data protection breach, please tell us by using the breach notification link:
+If you suspect your personal information or that of others may have been at risk of a data protection breach, please contact us.

 Where can I get advice?